Matt LIED about football games.

 In the United States of America, we have a Constitutionally-guaranteed freedom of religion.

-So, shouldn't a member of the School Board strive to keep their religious views out of our classrooms?
+Shouldn't a member of the School Board strive to keep their religious views out of our classrooms?

 Don't we deserve School Board members who will at least try to work in a nonpartisan fashion?